winglang/wing.cloud/docs/stories/wing-cloud-mvp.md

 P2: The UI will query GitHub and look for potential entrypoints (e.g. `main.w` files) and will give users the option to select the entrypoint.
 The selection will default to `main.w` or if there is only one possible entrypoint, it will be the selected option.

+If there are already pull request branches in For v1.0 there is no need to create preview environments for the existing pull requests.

 ### App name

 A default `name` for the app will also be proposed to the user based on the repository name (e.g. if the repository name is `eladb/my-app` then the proposed appid will be `my-app`).
 If the team already has an app with that name, then a suffix will be added (e.g. `my-app-2`).